 We live in a rural portion of the Mid-South, and our county is served by a local Electrical Co-Op.
 One of their big problems is maintaining their power line right of ways.
 They have two crews that cut, trim, and chip trees and limbs all year.
 Recently I was driving home and observed one of the crews in action.
 I was so fascinated by what I saw.
 I pulled over to the side of the road and watched for a while.
 When they took a break, I walked over and started asking questions about their operation.

-The odd looking piece of equipment you see on the right is called a Sky Trim, which has a large skill saw type blade on the end of the long poll, and will reach 75 ft. vertically, and rotate 33 degrees to either side.
+Their odd looking piece of equipment is called a Sky Trim, which has a large skill saw type blade on the end of the long poll, and will reach 75 ft. vertically, and rotate 33 degrees to either side.
 I saw it in action, and believe me, it can do some trimming.

 As we continued our conversation, I asked them, “What do you do with all those wood chips?”